tkw1536/ggman/README.md

 Furthermore, if you have a custom `.ssh/config` on your system, the `git`-less setup may not be fully supported.
 You should install a native `git` executable on your system.

+To check if a running ggman installation has found a `git` executable, run `ggman env --raw git`.
+If one is found, it will print the path to it.
 ### configuring `ggman`

 ggman is easy to configure.